mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-backpropagation/item.en.md

 This shows how ridiculously simple it can be to implement backpropagation if you have access to matrix multiplication.
 If you don't, I would recommend you either get access to it or implement it yourself.

 !
-In mathematical notation, the recusive definition can be written out as !
+In mathematical notation, the recursive definition can be written out as !
 ! $$
 ! \begin{align}